X-T-E-R/Uni-TTS/readme.md

-# TTS-for-GPT-SoVITS: GPT-SoVITS Voice Inference Plugin
+# TTS-for-GPT-SoVITS: GPT-SoVITS Inference Plugin

 Welcome to GSVI, an inference-specialized plugin built on top of GPT-SoVITS to enhance your text-to-speech (TTS) experience with a user-friendly API interface.
-This plugin enriches the original GPT-SoVITS project, making voice synthesis more accessible and versatile.
+This plugin enriches the [original GPT-SoVITS project](, making voice synthesis more accessible and versatile.

 ## Features